Please keep in mind our rule:

-- Even though text provides many contrasts for the human eye, it has a quite negative effect for the image recognition since the text normally is too small and too fragile for the used image recognition technology
+- Even though text provides many contrasts for the human eye, it has a quite negative effect on image recognition since the text normally is too small and too fragile for the used image recognition technology

 - This might change according to the size of the text, so big headlines might work well

-- Try to avoid especially text blocks, always try to crop your trigger image focusing on images, headlines or more prominent graphical elements
+- Try to avoid especially text blocks, always try to crop your target image focusing on images, headlines or more prominent graphical elements

 Avoid “empty” space

-- Avoid areas in your trigger image which are blank white or in any other monochrome color
+- Avoid areas in your target image which are blank white or in any other monochrome color

 - Crop the image before the upload and exclude these areas if possible